 By National Park standards, Olympic National Park is fairly new.
 The area was originally known as Mount Olympus National Monument and was created by the Theodore Roosevelt administration in 1909.
 It would be almost three decades before another Roosevelt, Franklin Roosevelt, signed into law the act that officially created Olympic National Park on June 29, 1938, but the evolution of the area doesn’t stop there.
 In 1976, Olympic was designated as an International Biosphere Reserve and was designated a world heritage site in 1981.

 What to Do and Where to Go Once You Arrive

 Those used to concrete jungles and urban landscapes will feel like they are in an alien world at Olympic National Park.

-The unique and varied landscape of Olympic means that there are a variety of other activities such as swimming, canoeing, kayaking, fishing, geocaching, ranger-guided tours and even tide pooling which is observing marine life in their natural tide pool setting.
+The unique and varied landscape of Olympic means that there are a variety of other activities such as swimming, canoeing, kayaking, fishing, geocaching, ranger-guided tours, and you can even go tide pooling, which is observing marine life in their natural tide pool setting.
 Olympic is also great for star gazing due to its distance from metropolitan areas.
-If you like the cold try Olympic in summer for skiing, snowboarding, snowshoeing and other winter oriented activities.
+If you like the cold try Olympic in the winter for skiing, snowboarding, snowshoeing, and other winter oriented activities.

 Where to Stay in Olympic National Park

 If you want to stay at a park operated campground with full amenities, you are out of luck as there are currently no park run grounds with utility hookups.
 However, there are some RV appropriate campsites within Olympic such as the Sol Duc Hot Spring Resort as well as Lake Quinault.
 If you prefer to be a little outside of the action we recommend parking your ride at Elwha Dam RV Park in Port Angeles, Washington.
 Elwha Dam is not only a great park for visiting Olympic but made our top five list for all RV parks in Washington.